 Transforaminal Injections in Northern New Jersey

 When a patient has a condition such as sciatica or a herniated disc, they may experience chronic pain in their lower back that radiates into the legs and feet.
 At the Centers for Neurosurgery, Spine & Orthopedics (CNSO), the medical team offers several types of opiate-free options for pain management, including transforaminal injection treatments.
-Located in Northern New Jersey, with six office locations, multiple surgical center and hospital affiliations, CNSO serves patients throughout the surrounding area where they want to be treated.
+Located in Northern New Jersey, with multiple office locations, multiple surgical center and hospital affiliations, CNSO serves patients throughout the surrounding area where they want to be treated.

 What Is a Transforaminal Injection?